 Back to top

-Potential problems from illegal drug use are challenging because the law allows you only to prohibit use without acknowledging that people will use them anyway.
-But ignoring this issue does not resolve it.
-Setting clear expectations for your attendees, providing people with information and tool to be safer, and being honest in your approach will reduce the risk of harm.
+Illegal drugs can be an equal or greater risk to attendees than alcohol.
+Reducing this risk is challenging but ignoring the issue does not resolve it.
+Setting clear expectations for your attendees, providing people with information and tools to be safer, and being honest in your approach will reduce the risk of harm.

-Unlike a most bars and nightclubs, music festivals are often in distant locations or designed to be somewhere you can stay all day and night or for a number of days with first-aid, food and shelter provided.
-So while the Sale and Supply of Alcohol Act 2012 requires people intoxicated by alcohol or other drugs to be removed from a licensed premises, this can be unreasonable or even unsafe at a music festival.
-And that's if they're licensed to sell alcohol at all.
-Therefore, a drug harm reduction strategy and a relationship with Police is a necessity.
+Unlike a bar or nightclub, a music festival can be in a distant location where you stay all day and night or a number of nights with first-aid, food and shelter provided.
+If licensed to sell alcohol under the Sale and Supply of Alcohol Act 2012, attendees intoxicated from alcohol or other drugs are expected to be removed.
+However, this can be unreasonable at a music festival.
+Therefore, a drug harm reduction strategy and a relationship with Police are a necessity.
+As an organiser, you must skillfully balance your legal responsibility to discourage drug use with your host responsibility to reduce harm.

 Is drug checking legal?

-If an organiser allows drug checking to take place, it could be said that they are allowing drug use and that is illegal under the Misuse of Drugs Act.
-But the important thing to keep in mind is that drug checking accepts what we all know – Substance use will occur, cannot realistically be prevented and simply ensures people are safer from harm.
-It is offered in various forms in many countries, and the New Zealand Police are regularly consulted about the work of KnowYourStuffNZ.
+If an organiser allows drug checking to take place, it could be said that they are permitting drug use and that is illegal under the Misuse of Drugs Act 1975.
+The important thing to keep in mind is that drug checking accepts what we all know – Substance use will occur and cannot realistically be prevented.
+Drug checking is offered in various forms in many countries, and the New Zealand Police are regularly consulted about the work of KnowYourStuffNZ.

 SEE ALSO: Drug Checking FAQ